intel-unesp-mcp/infieri2019-session1/README.md

 ### 2.2 Hands-on Activities ##

 **2.2.1** A development system with Intel Xeon Phi coprocessors must have the Intel software development tools installed, such as compilers, parallelization libraries and performance tuning utilities to support high performance code compilation.
 That said, before compiling and linking any source code, we need to be sure that 1) the host system has the Intel C (icc) and C++ (icpc) compilers, the libraries and the utilities we will use and 2) the environment is set up properly.

-**Note:** In this section we will be back using the **SERVER**.
-If you are connected on **KNL-SERVER**, remember to change back to **SERVER** connection.

-For more information, check the [**"Remote access"**](#remote_access) section.

-In order to verify that the compilers are installed, run the following commands in the host system console:
+In order to verify that the compilers are installed, run the following commands in the host system:

 ```bash
 [SERVER]$ icc -V
 [SERVER]$ icpc -V
 ```

-**2.2.2** Let us begin with an extremely trivial code just to check if everything is running fine.
+**2.2.2** Let us begin with a trivial code just to check if everything is running fine.
 Take a look at the source code `hello.c` located at **SOURCE-DIR**, then compile and execute it:

 ```bash